 With traditional PERS systems becoming obsolete and mobile PERS offering many advantages, the mobile PERS industry is positioned for rapid growth.
 In fact, according to a recent IHS report, the PERS market is predicted to double over the next several years.
 But since mobile PERS devices are a relatively new technology and are not usually sold in stores, the challenge is to get the word out and let consumers know that PERS devices have come a long way.

 One way to reach people who might not otherwise know about mobile PERS is to partner with companies that sell related services, such as residential security firms or home healthcare companies.
 Seniors today are living independently longer and are more mobile.
 That means they need a PERS solution that is as mobile as they are.
-Savvy healthcare businesses who seize this opportunity can meet rising demand with next-generation mobile PERS devices.
+Savvy healthcare businesses that seize this opportunity can meet rising demand with next-generation mobile PERS devices.